jericho1050/envirosight/README.md

 -   **Frontend (Client-Side):** A Next.js application responsible for rendering the user interface, managing map interactions, and communicating with the backend.
 -   **Backend (Supabase):**
     -   **Edge Functions:** Serverless functions handling data fetching from external APIs, running models, and interacting with the database.
 This isolates API keys and complex logic from the client.
-        -   `get-hazard-sites`: Fetches hazard site data (currently mock, intended for DB integration).
+        -   `get-hazard-sites`: Fetches hazard site data
         -   `get-aqi-data`: Fetches AQI data from WAQI API based on geographical bounds.
         -   `get-aqi-by-city`: Fetches AQI data from WAQI API based on city name.
         -   `get-weather-data`: Fetches current weather from OpenWeatherMap API.